 The Kasowitz trial team representing Elliman included employment litigation partners Mark W. Lerner and Jessica T. Rosenberg, assisted by associate Melissa Barahona.

-To read more about the case, please click on the following publications:
+To read more about the case, please click on the following publication: